-BOARD OF GOVERNORS' AUDIT COMMITTEE
+BOARD OF GOVERNORS AUDIT AND COMPLIANCE COMMITTEE

-he primary mission of the Audit Committee is to assist the Board of Governors in exercising its due care and diligence in discharging System-wide oversight and monitoring responsibilities.
-An important objective of the Audit Committee is to support and oversee the activities of the Office of Internal Audit and Risk Assessment, maximizing the functions' operations and value across the State System.
+The primary mission of the Audit and Compliance Committee is to assist the Board of Governors in exercising its due care and diligence in discharging System-wide oversight and monitoring responsibilities.
+An important objective of the Audit and Compliance Committee is to support and oversee the activities of the Office of Internal Audit and Risk Assessment, maximizing the functions' operations and value across the State System.

-Current Board of Governors' Audit Committee Composition as of June 30, 2017
+Current Board of Governors Audit and Compliance Committee

+Composition as of June 30, 2018

-Thomas S. Muller, Chair
+Samuel H. Smith, Chair